Frutti di Mare (Italian Seafood Pasta

 Total: 55 minutes

-sseafood pasta with red sauce on a plate
+A plate of Italian seafood pasta in red sauce on a table.

 Ingredients